sorolearn/sorolearn/README.md

 Soroban is unique in the blockchain world — it uses Rust and WebAssembly instead of Solidity and the EVM.
 This means every existing Solidity tutorial, every Ethereum course, every CryptoZombies-style guide is irrelevant to someone learning Soroban.
 Developers starting on Stellar have almost nowhere to go beyond the official docs.

-At the same time, the Stellar Development Foundation and the Drips Wave program are actively trying to onboard new developers into the ecosystem.
+At the same time, the Stellar Development Foundation is actively trying to onboard new developers into the ecosystem.
 SoroLearn is the community-owned answer to that need: a structured, interactive, beginner-to-expert curriculum built by Soroban developers, for Soroban developers.

 ---